Goddard College: Academics

 Each Goddard student designed their own curriculum in accordance with their program's degree criteria.
 In addition to fulfilling academic criteria in the subjects of the arts, the humanities, mathematics, natural sciences and social sciences, undergraduate students needed to demonstrate critical thinking and writing, understanding of social and ecological contexts, positive self-development, and thoughtful action within their learning processes.

 The college used a student self-directed, mentored system in which faculty issue narrative evaluations of student's progress instead of grades.
 The intensive low-residency model required that students come to campus every six months for approximately eight days.
 During this period, students engaged in a variety of activities and lectures from early morning until late in the evening, and created detailed study plans.
 During the semester, students studied independently, sending in "packets" to their faculty mentors every few weeks.

 When low-residency education began at Goddard, packets were made up of paper documents sent via the mail.
 Since advances in the internet and related technology, in the 21st century most packets were sent electronically.
 They contained artwork, audio files, photography, video and web pages, in addition to writing.
 The schedule and format of these packets differed from program to program, and content varied with each student-faculty correspondence.
 The focus was generally on research, writing, and reflection related to each student's individualized study plan.

 At regular intervals students compiled their work into "learning portfolios" to submit as part of a Progress Review before a cross-program board of faculty.
 The board ensured that all students' work was in compliance with the college's degree criteria.
 Undergraduates had to complete a yearlong Senior Study, accompanied by final graduating presentations of work, before being awarded a degree.

-Facilities
+Campus and facilities

+The majority of the college property was in the town of Plainfield and the Plainfield census-designated place.
+A portion of the college property was in East Montpelier.